 Discover the famous collection of authentic San rock art and engravings among the red-rock mountains of Damaraland.
 From the vast expanse of the Brandberg to the eerie formations of Spitzkoppe and on the cave walls of Twyfelfontein.
 Encounter real-life experiences etched into the rock on a Damaraland safari.
 There are more than 2000 engravings on the sandstone in the Twyfelfontein valley.

 Damaraland is also home to the elusive desert elephant, specially adapted to the water-scarce terrain.
 These mighty giants share the landscape with gemsbok, rhino, zebra and even lion, all of whom manage to thrive amongst the rocky outcrops and rough-hewn plains.
 This raw, survival-first feel, is what makes a Damaraland safari particularly attractive to adventurers.

 The best time for a Damaraland safari is during the dry season (May to October).
 However, it remains an exceptional year-round destination, although rather hot during the summer months.

-Let’s not forget the history buffs and culture vultures on tour in Swakopmund.
+Let’s not forget the history buffs and culture vultures on a holiday tour in Swakopmund.
 From the Lighthouse and the Mole (an old sea wall) to the sidewalk cafés, art nouveau buildings and trendy bistros, Swakopmund still retains the charm of its 1892 beginnings as a German colonial town.
 The leisurely pace and laid-back locals of Swakopmund will make you want to hang around for a while.
 Here, there’s no rush.
 Swakopmund invites you to take your time.